 Question 3: What are the parameters of the game?

-Response: Due to the nature of the 6x6 game board, there are more spaces available to be played on, but the rules of the 4x4 game board are still in play.
-By having this relationship between the game board and rules, it allows for the player to strategically plan his/her moves in more ways.
+Response: Due to the nature of the 6x6 game board, there are more spaces available to be played on, but the rules of the 3x3 game board are still in play.
+By having this relationship between the game board and rules, it allows for the player to strategically plan his/her moves in more new ways.
+The winner is determined by the greatest amount of stone line- ups.

-Question 4: What problems do you believe you’ll encounter whilst creating the application?
+Question 4: What problems do you believe you’ll encounter while creating the application?

-Response: I believe that there may be an issue in the deployment of the application itself, and though I believe that it will not be an issue, there is still the possibility.
+Response: I believe that there might be an issue in the process of deployment, however, I also believe that this it will not be a major issue there is still the possibility.
 Other than that, I do not know of any foreseeable issues.

 Functional Requirements